You are able to file your taxes anytime once the New Year roles in, however, the IRS doesn’t start processing returns until the IRS e-File goes live.

 The Benefits of Filing Your Taxes Online

 Keep in mind, if you file online with H&R Block they will ask you the correct questions to let you know which deductions you qualify for and guarantee you will receive the largest refund ever.
-Their online filing services have the ability to import your W2 information into your tax return so you can avoid worrying about your forms being delivered via snail mail.
+Their online filing services have the ability to get your W2 information and enter it into your tax return so you can avoid worrying about your forms being delivered via snail mail.
 You can also use their free tax refund estimator to see how much of a refund you can expect.